Advertiser Disclosure

 Are Short Layovers Covered Under Chase Sapphire Preferred Card Trip Delay Benefits?

-No, missed connections due to short layovers don’t qualify for trip delay benefits with the Chase Sapphire Preferred card.
-If you book a flight with a short layover and miss your connection because there wasn’t enough time, the Chase Sapphire Preferred card trip delay benefit won’t apply.
+No, connections missed because of short layovers don’t qualify for trip delay benefits with the Chase Sapphire Preferred card.
+If you book a flight with a short layover and miss your connection because there wasn’t enough time, the Chase Sapphire Preferred card trip delay benefit wouldn’t apply.
 However, the airline may be responsible for rebooking you in this situation.

 Airline vs. Credit Card Coverage: Who Pays First?

-Airlines will generally rebook you on the next available flight, but they’re not always required to cover hotels and meals.
-The airline may provide hotel accommodations and meals if you miss a connection due to an airline-caused delay, such as mechanical issues or operational problems.
-However, if a missed connection is due to weather, airlines are generally not required to provide hotels.
+Airlines generally rebook you on the next available flight, but they’re not always required to cover hotels and meals.
+The airline may provide hotel accommodations and meals if you miss a connection because of an airline-caused delay, such as mechanical issues or operational problems.
+However, if a missed connection is caused by weather, airlines are generally not required to provide hotels.
 This is a situation in which trip delay coverage would be helpful.

 Hot Tip: